pivotal-cf/docs-on-demand-service-broker/getting-started.html.md

     cf create-service kafka-service-with-odb small k1
     ```

-1. check the status of your service.
+1. Check the status of your service.
 Initially, it should be `create in progress`.
 Eventually, it should be `create succeeded`.

     ```
     cf service k1
     ```

-1. check the BOSH deployment to see the on demand service provisioned by ODB.
+1. Check the BOSH deployment to see the on demand service provisioned by ODB.

     ```
     bosh deployments